metno/weatherapi-docs/doc/support.md

 ## Contact information

 If you have any questions about the MET Weather API, please contact us at
 <weatherapi-adm@met.no>.
+Frost and THREDDS have their own support email
+addresses, please see the landing page for each product.

-For the Frost and THREDDS services, as well as all questions of type "do you have any data for xxx", please contact <servicedesk@met.no>.
+For general meteorological questions, as well as all questions of type "do you have any data for xxx", please contact <servicedesk@met.no>.
 Please do not send such questions to weatherapi-adm, we cannot answer them.